-Australia Post has partnered with RMIT's School of Media and Communication to explore new products and services.
+Australia Post has partnered with RMIT's School of Media and Communication and School of Design to explore new products and services.

 The Emerging Products team is an internal incubator within Australia Post comprised of product managers, designers, user experience (UX) researchers and developers, whose objective is to identify new products or services for Australia Post.

 Steven Bladeni, Head of Product – Emerging Product Incubator at Australia Post, said partnering with external organisations is an essential part of driving innovation at Australia Post.

 “With RMIT, we see a great opportunity to tap into the emerging talent within universities, whilst also giving back to students with the opportunity to work with us on a real business problem and get exposure to how an organisation like Australia Post operates,” he said.

 “With Australia Post staff regularly engaging with students throughout the semester, our collaboration with RMIT also gives our staff the opportunity to coach and mentor students, which is an essential part of their career development.”